To view a PDF of my current CV, click HERE (last updated January 23, 2019)

 This outreach project is based on the ongoing results of an anonymous nationwide survey on faith and sexuality among Christians in the United States.
 The survey is open to individuals 13 years and older of all faith backgrounds (non-Christian, little or no faith background, “it’s complicated,” etc.), and I’m specifically targeting people who are currently or previously part of Baptist communities.

-Click below to view full-text copies of my peer-reviewed publications:
+Click below to view full-text copies of my peer-reviewed academic publications:

 - Warner-Garcia (2016).
 Rejecting exclusion, embracing inclusion: Conversation as policy-making at a U.S. Baptist conference on sexuality and covenant.
 Language Policy 15(2): 141-161.

 - Warner-Garcia (2015).
 ‘His belly dancer’: Young women’s interactional negotiation of sexual bodies and desire at a Baptist university.
 Gender and Language 9(2): 255-277.

 - Bucholtz, M., Lopez, A., Mojarro, A., Skapoulli, E., VanderStouwe, C., and Warner-Garcia, S. (2014).
 Sociolinguistic justice in the schools: Student researchers as linguistic experts.
 Language and Linguistics Compass 8(4): 144-157.